 This system is very complex and hard to learn, causing the user to have to be a regular user.
 When you design a part the features are based on the earlier features.
 The skill and expertise of the user is paramount when using this system.
 When designing a part an experienced users has few problems.
 The problems show up when you have to change the part.
 The original designer even has problems with his own design if he is away from it for as little as a month.
 But the designer that has to take over the job may not be able to make the changes and may have to recreate the part.
 If this is a released part this can be very dangerous.

 The Pro/e paradigm became the de facto standard.
 Soon Solidworks showed up, started with the help of some ex-PTC developers.
 It was soon purchased by Dassault Systemes which soon implemented this paradigm in its Catia 5.
 UG was releasing Solid Edge in 1996.
-Autodesk Inventor soon followed in 1998.
+Autodesk Inventor soon followed suit in 1998.

 All of the above product use the Pro/E paradigm and all have the same problems.
 A very structured design process.
 It was soon found that this paradigm was very limited in interoperability.
-They could not use any of the others systems data.
+They could not use any of the data from the other systems.
 With Solidworks there were attempts to automatically create the history from non-native files but it was marginally successful.
 Even now you can recognize features but it leaves a lot to be desired.

 I was selling CADKEY in 1987.
 CADKEY was a wireframe modeling package.
 There was a surfacing package called Fastsurf.
 Both programs offered a very good modeling package.
 Solid modeling was introduced in as FastSolids, this was a direct editing solid modeling system utilizing Boolean operations.
 I started my solid modeling at that time.
 The only other solid modeler at the time was Pro/E and it was my only competition.
 But it of course was in a different class offering much more engineering analysis at 10 time the cost with equipment, since it was based on a UNIX workstation.